linuztx/minecraft-installer/README.md

 - `curl`: Used for downloading server files from the internet.
 - `java`: Required to run the Minecraft server.
 OpenJDK 21 is recommended.
-- `linux` or `macOS`: The script supports Debian-based systems, Alpine Linux, and macOS.
+- `linux` or `macOS`: The script supports Debian-based systems, Alpine Linux, Fedora, Arch and macOS.

 ## Usage